rama-chitturi/RPA_ChallengeTestRepo/README.md

 This Repo contains the Test script written in Selenium and Java for 'RPA Challenge' - In which the 10 text fields change its postion and ID dynamically on submitting the values each round out of 10 rounds.

-http://www.rpachallenge.com/
+Trying to implement scripts by locating with various paths. http://www.rpachallenge.com/

 Intructions provided by challenge website.